 Porcine Circovirus 3 (PCV3)

 A new strain of porcine circovirus has been detected in the USA.
-A factsheet produced by Iowa State University on PCV3 can be found here.
+Click here for a factsheet on PCV3 produced by Iowa State University.